sbarale/laravel-everflow/README.md

 ## Environment

-Fill in your Everflow API key and cache store.
+Fill in your Everflow API key.
 Default values are used below.

 ```
 EVERFLOW_API_KEY=
-EVERFLOW_CACHE=file
 ```